 - When you have expelled all of your air, quickly let the abdomen relax without dropping your chest, and inhale again.
 Then exhale as described above.

 This month is National Lung Cancer Awareness Month.
 Celebrate your lungs and lung health by breathing better.
-For more ways to support lung health, including joining a celebrity team or downloading some nice tunes that support the cause of lung cancer awareness, please visit Lungforce.com.
+For more ways to support lung health, please visit Lungforce.com.

 - Breathing: The seductive key to unlocking your vocal variety

 - Breathe life into your talk